from the Rector

 your family parties at the weekend, its superb facilities are ideal for

 this.
-Check out the Web Site for a lot more information at The Hub at Henley
+Check out the Web Site for a lot more information at The

-TAI CHI in HENLEY
+CHI in HENLEY

 11am at the Parish Hall, Beaudesert Lane.
 Age, health or fitness no

 barrier. £5 per session – no termly fees.
 For further

 information contact Debbie Wild on 07773 318830.

 the last Sunday of the month at Wootton Wawen village hall at 2.15pm

 for a conducted walk of about 5 miles over the local and surrounding